 When you were young, you used to want to be a comic book artist and used to practice drawing all the time.
 But you stopped drawing and haven't done it for many years.
 Now you have just seen an old drawing that you did and it makes you nostalgic.
 You feel a little bit of regret that you stopped drawing.
-You say to your husband:
+You say this to your husband.

 Sometimes I wonder what would have happened if I'd stuck with it.

 To "wonder" is to imagine or think about something that you're not sure about.
 It's like asking yourself a question that's hard to answer.
-In fact, people often use this phrase when asking themselves questions:

 I wonder what time it is?